-Director, B. Rasco; Professors, C. Edwards, T. Henick-Kling, C. Ross; Associate Professors, F. Critzer, G. Ganjyal, J. Harbertson, M. Zhu; Assistant Professor, M. Michael; Instructors, B. Ewing, F. Younce; UI Affiliates: Professors, C. Bohach, S. Minnich, G. Moller, D. Ryu; Associate Professors, H. Lin, G. Unlu; Assistant Professors, H. Joyner, B. Smith.
+Director, TBD; Professors, C. Edwards, T. Henick-Kling, C. Ross; Associate Professors, F. Critzer, G. Ganjyal, J. Harbertson, M. Zhu; Assistant Professor, M. Michael; Instructors, B. Ewing, F. Younce; UI Affiliates: Professors, C. Bohach, S. Minnich, G. Moller, D. Ryu; Associate Professors, H. Joyner, G. Unlu; Assistant Professors, C. Cantley, B. Smith.

 The School of Food Science (SFS), jointly administered by Washington State University and the University of Idaho, offers courses of study in the undergraduate major field of food science.
 Some traveling to the UI campus will occur usually starting the junior year.
 Students complete a prescribed course of study leading to the Bachelor of Science in Food Science with an option in general science emphasizing areas in processing and engineering, hospitality and business management, business, science, enology, or an option in fermentation science.
 Graduate degrees are also offered leading to Master of Science in Food Science and a Doctor of Philosophy in Food Science.

 Food Science is the scientific discipline that supports the food and beverage manufacturing industry.
 Food Science is a multidisciplinary science that applies biology, chemistry, engineering, microbiology, nutrition, physics, and other sciences to improve the safety and quality of food products; create healthy food products; and design new, safer, and more sustainable food preservation methods.
 Food scientists strive to improve the quality and nutrition of foods through traditional and emerging preservation technologies.
 Food scientists conduct research to mitigate chemical and microbial risk factors in foods and to understand the causes of food deterioration and spoilage.
 Food scientists are employed around the world by large and small food processing companies, food ingredient suppliers, food quality assurance and testing labs, federal and state governmental agencies, and academia.
 Food scientists also work with existing and emerging companies preparing organic, natural, kosher, and halal food products.